 All staff are encouraged to report any concerns about a student to an appropriate pastoral leader.
-In the Junior School, this may be the form teacher and/or Head of Pastoral Care.
-In the Senior School, this may be the form supervisor, Head of Year or Deputy Head Pastoral.
+In the Junior School, this may be the class teacher and/or Assistant Head Pastoral (DDSL).
+In the Senior School, this may be the form supervisor, Head of Year or Deputy Head Pastoral (DSL).
 All concerns are logged on the School's CPOMS system, to which every member of staff has appropriate access.
 Staff are regularly reminded that it is the sharing of information which is most likely to alert pastoral staff in good time to the needs of children and young people, enabling the School to implement additional support, including school based early help strategies, as needed.